-Legal Translation of Panama Papers
+Legal Translation to Have Panama Papers Reviewed by SEC

 We have blogged about the need for financial document translation services generated by the Panama Papers scandal and the tremendous challenges that lawyers, translators, and legal systems across the globe will face in sorting through upwards of millions of pages of documents, many of which involve different foreign languages, in regards to the civil and legal proceedings that are sure to arise.